uprm-research-resto/coliform-project/README.md

   - Changed Image display from Show Image option, it now longer shows plot axis
   - Removed Take Picture Default option, now all pictures are taken with Take Picture option
   - Added Camera Preview option
+* Version 0.7.0.1
+  - Removed scipy from setup.py dependencies, now it has to be manually installed before installing this package

 #Usage
 ##Imports